PsyProtocol/psy-sdk/psy_compiler/docs/src/dargo.md

 ### `dargo init`

-Initializes a qed-lang project in an current directory.
+Initializes a psy-lang project in an current directory.

 ```bash
 dargo init